 Once you are on a job hunt, grabbing an interview is difficult but facing an interview is much more difficult, it is a stressful and nerve-wracking experience for most of us.
-After all, the candidate is being judged, considering his or her qualification, capability, role fitment and behaviour.
+After all, the candidate is being judged, considering his or her qualification, capability, role fitment, and behavior.

 In spite of a good qualification and excellent skill set, if one is not able to present himself properly then the job offer is lost.
 One has a very little time to prove that he is capable for the role.
 The anticipation and anxiety can make even a confident person nervous.